couchbaselabs/sdk-rfcs/rfc/0048-sdk3-bootstrapping.md

 Once a cluster-level configuration has been successfully retrieved from the cluster, the configuration should be stored to allow the client to perform cluster-level queries and management operations.
 The configuration should also be used to establish connections to the remaining nodes from the cluster (such that there is exactly 1 established connection to each node in the cluster).

-In addition to establishing further connections to the cluster, the client should begin refreshing the configuration periodically (typically 2.5s) from the cluster in round-robin fashion using any connected memcached connections as per SDK-RFC#24[Fast Failover] until the cluster is closed or a bucket is opened (cluster configuration switches to being derived from bucket configurations at that point, as described in the section named 'Bucket Connection Sequence' in this document).
+In addition to establishing further connections to the cluster, the client should begin refreshing the configuration periodically (typically 2.5s) from the cluster in round-robin fashion using any connected memcached connections as per [SDK-RFC#24 Fast Failover][sdk-rfc-0024] until the cluster is closed or a bucket is opened (cluster configuration switches to being derived from bucket configurations at that point, as described in the section named 'Bucket Connection Sequence' in this document).

 ### HTTP Fallback